jyu-theartofml/WMH2017/README.md

 no batch normalization was used.

 ![alt text](U-net.png "U-net")
-<p align ='center'><b>Fig 1.</b> 4-layer U-net for volumetric segmentation.(<i>source:https://lmb.informatik.uni-freiburg.de
+<p align ='center'><b>Fig 1.</b> 4-layer U-net for volumetric segmentation.(<i>source:https://lmb.informatik.uni-freiburg.de/Publications/2016/CABR16/</i>)</p>
-/Publications/2016/CABR16/</i>)</p>

 ### Data Processing

 There was total of 60 patient sample (20 from each site), and different MRI parameters were applied at different hospitals to generate multiple images for each patient.
-The images of interest are the pre-processed files that corrected for bias field.
+The images of interest are the pre-processed files that corrected for bias field, and only T1 and Flair images are used.
 In the data_process.py script, it imports the image files and subsequently reformats the data into numpy arrays.
+The input image to the U-net model is resized to 128x128x16x2 to save computation time; and training mask files are also converted to binary image.
+The mask files in the training dataset are annotated manually by radiology experts and used to train the model.